dekkit/USBGamepad-to-4-Player-Paddles/README.md

 While this project requires no coding / programming skills, as with all padhacks, you will need basic soldering skills.

+### MAME / other emulators
+Make sure to set joystick deadzone = 0  (in mame.ini or via the mame menu) This will help to ensure smooth gameplay.

 ### Parts List
 - 4 x 10k Pots (Linear B)